rafaeldwan/canvas_paint_app/README.md

 ## Features

+- **NEW** Color picker
+- **NEW** Brush opacity slider
-**NEW** Tree generator "brush" with slide-in options shadow toggle and shadow blur slider
+- **NEW** Brush shadow toggle and blur slider

+- **NEW** Tree generator brush

-6 resizable brushes and an eraser
+- 6 resizable brushes and an eraser

-multilevel undo / redo with bound hotkeys, corresponding buttons disabled when unavailable
+- multilevel undo / redo with bound hotkeys, corresponding buttons disabled when unavailable

-Canvas clearing
+- Canvas clearing

-Color selection via textstring, hintlist
+- Color selection via textstring, hintlist

-New colors dynamically added to hintlist, persisted with localStorage
+- New colors dynamically added to hintlist, persisted with localStorage

-Saving images to to onpage gallery
+- Saving images to to onpage gallery

-Onpage gallery persisted with localStorage
+- Onpage gallery persisted with localStorage

-Convert to grayscale
+- Convert to grayscale

-Invert colors
+- Invert colors

-Gallery images can be loaded onto main canvas from gallery, loaded on top of current image, deleted from page and memory
+- Gallery images can be loaded onto main canvas from gallery, loaded on top of current image, deleted from page and memory

-Dynamically redrawn tool buttons and brush cursor reflect current size and color (doesn't work on IE / Edge)
+- Dynamically redrawn tool buttons and brush cursor reflect current size and color (doesn't work on IE / Edge)

-Object Oriented code
+- Object Oriented code

 *tech used: HTML, CSS, Javascript, jQuery*